Ketul654/bank-balance-stream-application/README.md

 ## About

-This has a few stream applications for different purposes i.e to calculate occurrence of same words from a stream of sentences, what colour is favourite for how many users from a stream of userid and colour, total remaining balance for different users from a stream of transactions etc. More details on how to run these streams are provided in java docs of those streams.
+This is a stream application to calculate/find total remaining balance, last transaction time and total number of transactions so far for different users from a stream of transactions.

 This is developed in Java 8 and Kafka Stream 2.7.0

+Code coverage : class - 88%, methods - 94%, lines - 86%

+You can find unit test cases for stream topology and kafka producer.

+## How to run

-Kafka cluster is prerequisite to run these applications.
+1. Kafka cluster is prerequisite to run this application.
 Follow ```Kafka Cluster Setup``` section to set it up.

+2. Create input and output topics bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic bank-transactions
+   bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic bank-balances --config cleanup.policy=compact

+3. Start console consumer on input and output topics bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic bank-transactions --from-beginning --property print.key=true --property print.value=true bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic bank-balances --from-beginning --property print.key=true --property print.value=true

+4. Make sure you configure producer and consumer to achieve exactly once semantics otherwise it will end up calculating wrong bank balance due to duplication. i.e. Make producer idempotent and configure processing.guarantee to exactly_once for stream application

+5. Start BankTransactionProducer to produce random bank transactions for 6 users to bank-transactions topic

+6. Start BankBalanceStreamApplication to calculate total balance, total number of transactions and latest transaction time and publish it to output topic bank-balances

 ## Kafka Cluster Setup